Liberty Law

 • Operating a commercial vehicle on a highway when the gross weight on a tire exceeds 3650 kg (section 9(1)(a) of the Commercial Vehicle Dimension and Weight Regulation)

-Given the consequences of a conviction under this legislation, it is important that you contact a lawyer.
+Given the consequences of a conviction under this legislation, it is important that you contact a Liberty Law traffic lawyer in Edmonton, Grande Prairie, or one of our other offices in Alberta.
 At Liberty Law, we have years of experience dealing with these offences and can provide sound legal advice and representation.
-There are a wide range of potential outcomes when dealing with these charges, so it is important that you know where you stand under the law.
+There is a wide range of potential outcomes when dealing with these charges, so it is important that you know where you stand with the law.

 We understand that driving is an important part of your daily life and employment.
 Call our Edmonton driving offence lawyers today for a free consultation.